closeio/making.close.com/_posts/2023-10-23-documenting-best-practices/index.md

 The process goes like this:

-1. Someone on the team asks "How should I do X" or "We've done X several different ways in the past, what is the preferred method now?"
+1. Someone on the team asks "How should I do X?" or "We've done X several different ways in the past, what is the preferred method now?"
 2. They check the best practices docs to see if that question is answered
 3. If the question isn't answered by our docs, we discuss as a team and decide